-Stephen Krause, Professor in the School of Materials, is leading the development and teaching of course content in the areas of engineering design and of materials and their properties in musical instruments.
+Stephen Krause, Professor in the School of Materials, is leading the development and teaching of course content in the area of materials and their properties in musical instruments.
 He arrived at ASU in 1981 after completing his research on polymer deformation at the University of Michigan.
 Since then related courses he has developed and taught include Materials Characterization, Polymers and Composites, Materials Capstone Design, and Bridging Engineering and Education.
-He has developed innovative learning tools such as Materials Mentor Fold Out Notes, Materials Lecture Work Notes, and Materials Concepts Inventory and a Chemistry Concept Inventory.
+He has developed innovative learning tools such as Materials Mentor Fold Out Notes, Materials Lecture Work Notes, and Materials Lecture Activities.
+He has also co-developed learning assessment tools including a Materials Concepts Inventory and a Chemistry Concept Inventory.
 His technical research is in nano-characterization of polymers and semiconductors and his educational research is in learning in engineering education and in K-12 engineering outreach.
 He has developed and taught new science and engineering content for courses in a NSF Math Science Partnership, Project Pathways.
 He also supported by NSF developing new content, technology, and assessment for understanding student learning and misconceptions in the broadly subscribed Introductory Materials Science course in engineering.
-The course will employ Just in Time Teaching and Classroom Clicker technologies to provide rapid formative feedback to students and instructors.
-His expertise and experience will help in integrating the math, physics and technical writing as embedded in the engineering design process in the Frets, Flutes, and Physics course.
+The course will employ Concept in Context and Classroom Clicker assessments to provide rapid formative feedback to students and instructors.
+His expertise and experience will help in integrating the math, physics and technical writing as embedded in the engineering design process in the Music in Motion course.